nethen-ui/CS-Made-Easy-Textbook/README.md

 The book follows David, a junior software engineer navigating real tasks at his first job.
 Every concept in the book is introduced because David needs it to solve a problem in front of him.
 Students learn the way programmers actually learn: through necessity, not instruction.

 We wrote this book.
 We tested it by teaching it.
-And we are currently running a modified version of CS50P — Harvard's Python course — using it as our primary textbook.
+And we are currently using it as our primary textbook.

 ---